 In 1987 Steve and I moved to Belfast, Maine, where I worked as art director for several magazines, including National Fisherman, Maine Boats & Harbors, and WoodenBoat magazines.
 After the birth of our second daughter, I became a free-lance graphic designer, specializing in book design.
 In 1999 we moved to Damariscotta, Maine, where we have lived ever since and I continued working for various book publishers, including Down East Books, Church Publishing, and Rowman & Littlefield.
 I also worked part-time for a local pay-to-publish company for a while.

-I am the author of Doodle-ography Journal doodle-ography.com.
+I am also the author of Doodle-ography Journal doodle-ography.com.
 I use the journal in workshops with diverse populations, including elders, women veterans, and incarcerated women.
 A Young Unitarian Universalist’s Doodle-ography Journal is currently in use in Unitarian Universalist children’s religious education programs across the country.
 (Both are also available at InSpirit, the UUA online bookstore.)
 Two years ago, I decided to expand into website design and taught myself how to create websites using WordPress, while continuing to work freelance in publishing.

-In 2015 I attended a two-year chaplaincy program and was ordained an interfaith chaplain by ChIME, the Chaplaincy Institute of Maine.
-As a community chaplain, I work mostly with non-profits, such as The Restorative Justice Project of the Midcoast, Maine Unitarian Universalist State Advocacy Network, and Maine-Wabanaki REACH.
+In 2015 I attended a two-year in-person chaplaincy program and was ordained an interfaith chaplain by ChIME, the Chaplaincy Institute of Maine.
+As a community chaplain, I have worked mostly with non-profits, such as The Restorative Justice Project of the Midcoast, Maine Unitarian Universalist State Advocacy Network, and Maine-Wabanaki REACH.
 I am on the board of the Abbey of Hope, an interfaith cooperation circle based in Portland, Maine.
 I also designed their website and am editor of the Abbey’s blog, Reflectionary.
 I am a founding member of People United Against Racism, a local, grassroots, interfaith effort to confront white privilege and systemic racism.

 Manifest Identity is for me a fulfilling combination of my professional publishing experience and my training as a chaplain.
-I am especially interested in working with non-profits and people-on-a-mission who want help manifesting their message, in service to the world.
+I am especially interested in working with nonprofits and people-on-a-mission who want help manifesting their message, in service to the world.
 If that describes you, I hope you will get in touch!